neuvector/docs/user/pages/01.basics/01.overview/docs.md

 The Scanner is a container which performs the vulnerability and compliance scanning for images, containers and nodes.
 It is typically deployed as a replicaset and can be scaled up to as many parallel scanners as desired in order to increase the scanning performance.
 The Controller assigns scanning jobs to each available scanner in a round-robin fashion until all scans are completed.
 The scanner also contains the latest CVE database and is updated regularly by NeuVector.

 ##### Updater
 The Updater is a container which when run, updates the CVE database for NeuVector.
-NeuVector regulary publishes new scanner images to include the latest CVE for vulnerability scans.
+NeuVector regularly publishes new scanner images to include the latest CVE for vulnerability scans.
 The updater re-deploys all scanner pods by taking the deployment to zero and scaling it back up, forcing a pull of an updated scanner image.

 #### Architecture
 Here is a general architecture overview of NeuVector.
 Not shown is the separate scanner container, which can also be run as a stand-alone pipeline scanner.